 For the purpose of this section the term “any other person with whom the directors are interested” means the following:

-It implies that the Company cannot give loan to directors as well as above parties.
+It implies that the Company cannot give loans to directors as well as the above parties.

 Cases where loan/ guarantee or security against loan can be provided